shadowezz/Productiv/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your computer.
+1. Ensure you have Java `11` installed in your computer.

 1. Download the latest `productiv.jar` from [here](https://github.com/AY2021S1-CS2103T-F11-2/tp/releases).

 1. Copy the `.jar` file to your preferred folder.

 1. Double-click the file to start *Productiv*.
-Your `dashboard` should appear in a few seconds.
+Your dashboard should appear in a few seconds.
 Note that the app contains some sample data.<br>

    ![Ui](images/Ui.png)